 These world-famous monasteries, perched precariously on the impressive rock formations is what puts Meteora on the must-visit list of many who venture to Greece.

-The first monastery that we visited in Meteora was the Roussanou Nunnery.
-It was an interesting visit but I have to be honest, my highlight of the visit was watching the nuns scrolling through their mobile phones – technology in the modern age – it made me chuckle and I was expecting one to do a selfie at any moment.
+The first monastery that we visited in Meteora was the Holy Monastery of Saint Barbara-Roussanou Nunnery.
+It was an interesting visit, but truth be told, the highlight of my visit was watching the nuns scrolling through their mobile phones — technology in the modern age.
+It made me chuckle and I was expecting one of the nuns to do a selfie at any moment.

 Note that to visit the monastery you need to dress modestly — I was in jeans and the nuns gave me a wraparound skirt to wear.